websivu-projekti/movie-website-project/README.md

 # :clapper: Movie-website \(WIP\)

-This is a website based around movies, where users are able to search for movies, see movies that are currently in nearby theaters and create lists and groups for movie-watching.
+This is a website based around movies, where users are able to search for movies or series, mark their favourites, see movies that are currently in nearby theaters and create groups for movie-watching.
 The website is based on React and Node-technologies and uses PostgreSQL for database-related needs.
 This is a project created towards Web Development Project-course.

 ## Contents
 - [Features](#features)